jkb-s/DEFRA/README.md

 > 'Obfuscated Files or Information'
 ```

-There are multiple handy indexes that are calulated during the initialization:
+There are multiple handy indices that are calulated during the initialization:
 - de.attack.data_components_by_technique
     ```python
     de.attack.data_components_by_technique['T1027.011']